 Invest in Real Estate with Tellus

-Unlike investing in derivatives, Tellus offers investors the opportunity to make direct investments in properties selected exclusively by the investor with the option to have their name placed on the title of the home.
+Unlike investing in derivatives, The Tellus superapp offers investors the opportunity to make direct investments in properties selected exclusively by the investor with the option to have their name placed on the title of the home.
 With this method of real estate investing, investors have direct access to the collateral in the case of a loan default.

 Unlike traditional forms of real estate investing such as derivatives, Tellus allows investors to withdraw their funds at any time without penalty or having to wait out contracts that are typically set for one year or more.
 Tellus also pays investors daily whereas most investment firms and banks pay investors quarterly.